ksampathreddy/ksampathreddy.github.io/README.md

 # My Portfolio
 Welcome to my Personal portfolio website!
-This website showcases my projects, skills, courses and experience in AI/ML, web development, Chatbot and more.
+This website showcases my projects, skills, courses and experience in AI/ML, web development, and more.

 ## About Me
 I am a **BTech student** passionate about **AI&ML**.